flotob/commonground/README.md

 *   **Sauerbraten**: A WebAssembly port of the Quake-like arcade shooter.
 *   **Utilities**: Forums, Airdrop/Vesting tools, and a boilerplate `cg-base-plugin` for builders.

-## Our Mission

-We acknowledge the responsibilities and impact that today's social networks have on society.
-Currently, human connection is mediated by a small number of tech giants whose interests often diverge from those of an open society.

-Common Ground is our answer: a democratized, decentralized platform.
-While currently running on centralized infrastructure for ease of use, our roadmap moves towards a federated model where communities can host their own instances while remaining connected to the global Common Ground network.

 ## Setup & Getting Started

 If you just cloned the project: